cloudflare/cloudflare-docs/products/spectrum/src/content/how-to/enable-proxy-protocol.md

 When TCP applications are configured to use **PROXY Protocol v2**, Cloudflare will prepend each inbound TCP connection with the PROXY Protocol binary header.

-When UDP applications are configured to use **PROXY Protocol v2**, Cloudflare will prepend the first UDP datagram on a stream with a PROXY Protcol binary header.
+When UDP applications are configured to use **PROXY Protocol v2**, Cloudflare will prepend the first UDP datagram on a stream with a PROXY Protocol binary header.

 ### The Proxy Protocol v2 Header